Joe Mohen: Election.com

-Mohen co-founded election.com, with which in 1999 he was able to recruit Jack Kemp and former Irish Taoiseach (i.e. Prime Minister) Garret FitzGerald to the board. election.com [sic] is best known for administering the 2000 Arizona Democratic presidential primary Internet election.
+Mohen co-founded Election.com, with which in 1999 he was able to recruit Jack Kemp and former Irish Taoiseach (i.e. Prime Minister) Garret FitzGerald to the board.
+Election.com [sic] is best known for administering the 2000 Arizona Democratic presidential primary Internet election.
 The company, originally called Votation.com, was started in part with equity investments from VeriSign and Accenture.
-In February election.com acquired NewVoter.com with then internet entrepreneur and civil rights advocate Mark Strama (who was subsequently elected to the Texas State legislature in 2004), who joined election.com as Vice President.
+In February, Election.com acquired NewVoter.com with then internet entrepreneur and civil rights advocate Mark Strama (who was subsequently elected to the Texas State legislature in 2004), who joined Election.com as Vice President.

-During the second week of March 2000, election.com administered the Arizona Democratic Presidential Primary, which was the first time in American history that a statewide election offered citizens the choice to cast their ballots over the web.
+During the second week of March 2000, Election.com administered the Arizona Democratic presidential primary, which was the first time in American history that a statewide election offered citizens the choice to cast their ballots over the web.
 The candidates were Vice President Al Gore, Senator Bill Bradley, and Dr. Heather Harder.
-Voter turnout was shocking: turnout was up more 500% versus the previous primary, and more than double the previous record turnout.
+Voter turnout was up more 500% versus the previous primary, and more than double the previous record turnout.

-Six months later, the Internet Corporation for Assigning Names and Numbers (ICANN), the technical coordination body for the internet, chose election.com to run their worldwide vote for its board of directors.
+Six months later, the Internet Corporation for Assigning Names and Numbers (ICANN), the technical coordination body for the internet, chose Election.com to run their worldwide vote for its board of directors.
 Voters came from every continent.

 Mohen expanded the company to New York, Washington, Texas, London, Paris, Sydney, Australia, and Christchurch, New Zealand, and saw Election.com named to the Red Herring 100, as well as its top 50 Private Companies list.

-Mohen stepped down as CEO of election.com in 2001.
-Two years after Mohen left, the public sector elections business of election.com was acquired by Accenture.
+Mohen stepped down as CEO of Election.com in 2001.
+Two years after Mohen left, the public sector elections business of Election.com was acquired by Accenture.

 Automating Catholic Church finance

 In late 2001, Mohen founded ParishPay, a Fintech company which automated handling of money for churches around the United States.
 The company replaced the envelope system, whereby donations were placed into envelopes each Sabbath, with a system in which parish members could have their donations automatically debited from their bank or credit card accounts each month.
 Shortly after its launch, the system was featured in a front page story in the New York Times, after signing the Catholic Dioceses of Chicago, San Jose, and Orlando, and ParishPay received Venture Capital financing in late 2002.
 Mohen sold his interest In ParishPay to start SpiralFrog, although ParishPay grew substantially and was later merged with SmartTuition; ParishPay was sold to Yapstone in April 2012.
+In 2017, ParishPay was sold to Liturgical Publications for $80 million, and was rebranded as WeShare.